-Investments owned by the Council at December 31, 2013 and 2012, consisted of marketable certificates of deposit.
+Investments owned by the Council at December 31, 2017 and 2016, consisted of marketable certificates of deposit.
 The Council intends to hold all certificates of deposit to maturity.
 All certificates are scheduled to mature within a 12-month period and are reported at cost, which approximates fair value.
+Interest income on investments is recorded as earned.